Whymess/teachable/README.md

 Each component is within their respective folders.
 The application component is essentially the "brain" of the application.
 I felt that using Redux or another state management library was unnecessary.
 The only external libraries I used was material design and bootstrap.
 The backend uses a fake database,  the database.json file.
 Lastly, I separated out the routes and the express server to help with maintainability.

+Live link here https://pure-plateau-76179.herokuapp.com/ Load times may differ, its the free version of heroku